OverengineeredOne/Docs/developer-guide/src/yew.md

 WebAssembly.

 Like React, Yew is a component based framework which makes it easy to create interactive UIs.
-Inside Yew performance is acheived by minimizing DOM calls and offloading proccing into background threads.
+Inside, Yew's performance is acheived by minimizing DOM calls and offloading proccing into background threads.

 ## Intoduction